- 2 plans available + optional add-ons

 |Coverage length||Renew coverage annually or pay in monthly installments||Premiums are bundled with mortgage payments|

-Here are some common appliances that are covered under home appliance insurance:
+Here are some common major appliances that are covered under home appliance insurance:

 |Appliance||Average lifespan||Cost to repair||Cost to replace||Potential savings|